sauce-archives/help/docs/guides/dependency.md

 permalink: docs/guides/dependency/
 ---

-If your App requires other Apps to be installed on the device in order to test its' functionality, you can install a **dependecy** app.
+If your App requires other Apps to be installed on the device in order to test its functionality,  you can install a **dependecy** app.

 In this tutorial you will learn how to create and install a dependecy.
 We will use the Twitter app as our dependecy.